philipp089/Home-Assistant-Config/README.md

   Google inspired Home Assistant Configuration (Mobile and Desktop User Interfaces)
 </h1>

 This Repository contains my personal Smart Home Configuration.
 At the moment (as of Nov.
 21) my Smart Home runs on a Raspberry Pi 4B with <a href="https://www.home-assistant.io/">Home Assistant</a> installed.
 Use the menu links below to navigate through the documentation.
-If there are any open questions feel free to ask.
+If there are any open questions or you want to contribute feel free to contact me.

 <div align="center">
   <h4>